MatchaChoco010/yew-style-in-rs/README.md

 `AbCdEfGh` is a random 8-letter alphabet.
 Note that CSS Nesting can be used.

-`css!` macro can specify the name of the css file to be generated.
+`css!` declaration can specify the name of the css file to be generated.

 ```rust
 use yew::prelude::*;